 This Proxy Statement contains "forward-looking statements" within the meaning of the federal securities laws.
 "Forward-looking statements" generally can be identified by the use of forward-looking terminology such as "assumptions," "target," "guidance," "outlook," "plans," "projection," "may," "will," "would," "expect," "intend," "estimate," "anticipate," "believe," "potential," or "continue" (or the negative or other derivatives of each of these terms) or similar terminology.
-Forward-looking statements in this Proxy Statement include, without limitation, statements regarding a possible transaction involving the Company.
 These statements are based on management's estimates and assumptions with respect to future events and are believed to be reasonable, although they are inherently uncertain and difficult to predict.
 Actual results could differ materially from those expected as a result of a variety of factors.
 A discussion of factors that could cause results to vary is included in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2012 and other periodic reports filed with the SEC.